-- 1400+ students actively pursued internship/co-op opportunities by attending internship-focused information sessions or workshops or meeting one-on-one with an Internship Coordinator.
+- 1,400+ students actively pursued internship and co-op opportunities by attending internship-focused information sessions or workshops or meeting one on one with an internship coordinator.

-- University Career Services partnered with 65+ academic departmental internship and co-op contacts across campus.
+- UCS partnered with 65+ academic departmental internship and co-op contacts across campus.

 The following companies & organizations frequently offer outstanding, substantive opportunities!
 The majority of companies listed offered paid internships to Georgia State University students last year.

 - Greening Youth Foundation

 - The Georgia Aquarium

 - In FY14, the Job Location Development (JLD) program conducted 49 events including employer information sessions, career workshops, class presentations, networking events and two job fairs.